marmotlab/CogniPlan/README.md

 ### Evaluation

-To evaluate our pre-trained model, run:
+To evaluate our pre-trained model, set `FOLDER_NAME = "cogniplan_exp_pred7"` in `planner/parameter.py`, and then run:

 ```bash
 python -m planner.test_driver
 ```
+By default, it tests 150 maps in dataset/maps_eval, as specified in the parameters in planner/test_driver.py.

 To evaluate the inpainting module, run: